bminortx/Buckshot/README.md

 #### The GUI ####

 Use OpenGL rendering to draw your Physics scene outside of the confines of MATLAB!
 Just specify the `useOpenGL` flag when calling `Buckshot.RunSimulation()`, and Buckshot will create an OpenGL context for you to play around in.
 This is a very new feature, so I'd love to get some feedback on improvements.

+OpenGL GUI

 - spacebar		: Run/pause the simulation
 - 0				: Reset View